-A tiny organ, the gallbladder is situated just below the liver.
+A tiny organ, the gallbladder stones is situated just below the liver.
 A digestive fluid called bile is kept there and periodically released.
 The liver produces bile, which is then expelled into the small intestine.
 It facilitates food digestion, and bile is used to help digest fats and fat-soluble vitamins, such as vitamins A, D, E, and K.

 Gallbladder stones can range in size from a pea to a golf ball.
 Gallbladder stones can obstruct the bile duct as they get bigger, which hurts.
 Medical attention and therapy are necessary for this disorder.
 One of the best hospitals in Rajasthan for treating gallbladder stones is Shantiraj Hospital in Udaipur.